Hackney Downs railway station: The privatisation era (1994-present day)

 The signal box, installed in 1960 when the line was electrified, closed in May 2001 when signalling on the line was centralised at Liverpool Street.
 Ticket barriers were installed in 2011.

 A pedestrian link between Hackney Downs and Hackney Central stations was opened in 2015 by London Overground Rail Operations.
 Until Hackney Central's closure in 1944, a passenger connection had linked the two stations.
 However, when Hackney Central re-opened in 1985, the footway was not reinstated and passengers transferring between the two stations were obliged to leave one and walk along the street to the other, until the link was rebuilt.

 The Lea Valley Lines were previously operated by Abellio Greater Anglia as part of the East Anglia franchise.
 In 2015 they transferred to London Overground operation.
 Some West Anglia Main Line services continue to call at Hackney Downs.

 Services

-The typical off-peak service of trains per hour (tph) is as follows:
+The typical service of trains per hour (tph) is as follows:

+Additional services call at the station during weekday peak hours.